IRA Tax Deduction Rules

 But, here’s why it’s not so simple: All of the above assumes that income tax rates remain the same over time.
 And, income tax rates (and eligible deductions) can change with federal legislation.

-Still, plenty of earners opt to reduce their tax bill at their highest rate in the current year—and a tax deduction via an eligible retirement contribution can do just that.
+Still, plenty of earners opt to reduce their tax bill at their highest rate in the current year — and a tax deduction via an eligible retirement contribution can do just that.

-For individual tax questions, it’s a good idea to consult a certified tax professional with questions about specific scenarios.
+For individual tax questions, it’s a good idea to consult a tax professional with questions about specific scenarios.

 What About Roth IRAs and Taxes?